ProcessPA/jekyll-site/quick-start-guide/settings.md

     <img class="img-fluid" src="/content/pages/help/clip_image006_thumb-6.jpg" />
   4. You may edit the Agenda Templates used in meetings, based on the requirements of your next meeting.
 The list is at the lower left portion of the page.
     <img class="img-fluid" src="/content/pages/help/clip_image008_thumb-4.jpg" />
     The The “Edit Template” page will appear once you click on a template that you intend to edit.
-You may rearrange the agenda items in the template by dragging and dropping, renaming or adding them as you require, just like in a meeting agenda.
+You may rearrange the agenda items in the template by dragging and dropping, renaming or adding them as you require.
     <img class="img-fluid" src="/content/pages/help/clip_image010_thumb-3.jpg" />
   5. You can automate emails to distribute Meeting Notices and Agendas, at set times to match your constitution's requirements.
     <img class="img-fluid" src="/content/pages/help/clip_image012_thumb-3.jpg" />